BtcLayer/Cosmos/UPGRADING.md

 + bApp.SetParamStore(&app.ConsensusParamsKeeper)
 ```

-When using App Wiring, the paramater store is automatically set for you.
+When using App Wiring, the parameter store is automatically set for you.

 #### `x/nft`